-- When it comes to issues like hygiene, social justice, sexual morality, family life, dealing with the poor and foreigners, there are many principles that are mind bogglingly amazing.
+- When it comes to issues like hygiene, social justice, sexual morality, family life, dealing with the poor and foreigners, there are many principles that are mind bogglingly amazing and applicable.

 - Gentile Christians can still say amen to many of the sentiments of the Psalmist, e.g. “O how love I thy law! it is my meditation all the day” Psalm 119:97, “More to be desired are they than gold, Yea, than much fine gold; Sweeter also than honey and the honeycomb” 19:10.

 - An important section of the law might describe as “religious” and to do with worship, which we will consider in the next section.

 - There is the question of how Christians, especially Gentiles, come to terms with the Law, and how they apply the principles, if not the letter.

 A good deal of the Law was to do with religious worship – how Israel was to approach God (YHWH) along with God’s expectations regarding worship.
 Worship of God was a central part of the life of the nation of Israel and at its centre (literally) was the Tabernacle (Tent), which was later replaced with a Temple.
 When it came to interceding to God on behalf of the people, this was given to priests, drawn from the Tribe of Levi.
 This prescribed worship told us much about God and how that covenant relationship was to play out, and would feature significantly when we consider the later prophets.
 In a real sense, God dwelt in the Holy of holies, right from the time the Tabernacle was constructed and commissioned until when the glory of God left the Temple in Ezekiel 10.